web-49-capstone/commonality/Documentation/vision-and-goals.md

 ### Groups
 - *We still need to flesh out the differences between 1-on-1 connections and groups.*
 - Once matches are made, it starts a group.
+    - A user can specify if they want to find a singular person or multiple people for a specific search.
+    - 1-on-1 matches will not make groups initially

     - Users can change max group sizes, or start a fresh group and invite people
-    - Groups need an admin user to kick people out / set group name / etc
+    - Groups need an admin user to kick people / set group name / etc

 ### Communication
 - Communication is facilitated through Commonality